Jaime-Sanandres/Tactical-Radar-Edge-Computing/README.md

 4. *Engineering Highlight:* You can clearly demonstrate the Edge Filter in action here by recording the screen, showing how the graph goes from having false, noisy spikes to being totally stable once the C++ filter is applied!

 ## 🤝 Connect
 Created by Jaime Sanandrés.
-Check out the demonstration video and a deep dive into the Edge Filtering algorithm on my [LinkedIn Profile](https://www.linkedin.com/in/jaime-sanandr%C3%A9s-aa6b93308/?locale=en-US)!
+Check out the demonstration video and a deep dive into the Edge Filtering algorithm on my [LinkedIn](https://www.linkedin.com/in/jaime-sanandr%C3%A9s-aa6b93308/?locale=en-US)!